Chapter 8· Turning Signs (Contents) References blog

 To represent this core belief, the original Rosen diagram adds two more loops to the central one.
 Rosen (1991, 60) draws an arrow departing from his N (our W) and then returning to it, and a mirror image of this looping arrow on the F side (our M).
 I prefer to picture these as two loops resembling the whole meaning cycle but operating within W and M respectively.
 In terms of Einstein's analogy, the loop within W represents the inner workings of the watch, i.e. the natural order.
 Rosen calls this W-loop causality, and calls the loop within M inference, representing the logical order within the realm of theory.
 (We will consider below why these are depicted as loops, i.e. recursive processes.)

 For Rosen, the inference loop corresponds to the syntax of a language, the implicit rules governing our manipulation of words or symbols in the language.
 The modeling relation itself, which connects model and reality, is not syntactic but semantic: in science, whatever we infer from the structure of the model is theoretically true of some empirically observable phenomenon to which the model refers, something external to the language or symbol system used to make sense of it.
 Rosen emphasized that the meaning of any statement in a formal system has to come from outside the system: you can't get semantics from syntax.
-His point in Peircean terms is that a symbol (such as a sentence), in order to have meaning, must have a genuinely indexical component.
+His point in Peircean terms is that a symbol (such as a sentence), in order to have meaning, must have a genuinely indexical component which directs attention to an object with which the interpreter must already be acquainted.
 But Peirce would add that it must have an iconic component as well in order to mean anything: ‘every indirect method of communicating an idea must depend for its establishment upon the use of an icon’ (CP 2.278, c.
 1895).
 The symbol must be connected both iconically and indexically with a real object in order to say anything true.

 Like Aristotle and Peirce (and unlike classical Newtonian physics), Rosen embraced a comprehensive concept of ‘causality,’ along the lines described in Chapter 4.
 As a mathematical theorist, his inference is mostly of the deductive kind, and he does not devote as much attention to inductive and retroductive logic as Peirce, but something like Peirce's ‘logic of relatives’ (or ‘of relations’) is implicit in Rosen's thinking.
 In short, Rosen's ‘modeling relation’ is congruent with Peirce's ‘semiosis.’
 In our diagram, the arrow of perception/cognition represents the semiotic process mediating between W as its dynamic object and M as its dynamic interpretant, which is ‘whatever interpretation any mind actually makes of a sign’ (EP2:499).
 Thus the Model is modified by the dialogue between expectation and surprise; the arrow of practice then represents the pragmatic part of the learning process, guided by the expectations which enable us to learn from surprises.